1MochaChan1/website-email-crawler/README.md

 #### `--crawl_csv`
     Use this flag if you want to crawl websites inside a csv file.
 #### `--make_csv_for_verif`
     Enter the path of the file containing the scraped emails in single cells.
     This will prepare the document for verification by creating rows for each email found for a specific domain.
-Creates a **for_verif** file
+    Creates a **for_verif** file.
 #### `--map_verified_emails`
     If your verified list doesn't return the extra data you added to it.
     This flag helps to map your verified emails to the data in the **for_verif** file.

 > [!TIP]
 > Also the ideal way of doing this would be, cleaning the sheet using: